allo-protocol/allo-contracts/docs/contracts/round/RoundImplementation.md

-Contract deployed per Round which would managed by a group of ROUND_OPERATOR via the RoundFactory
+Contract deployed per Round which would be managed by a group of ROUND_OPERATOR via the RoundFactory